Gerald Irons: Public service

 Irons learned Japanese as a hobby.
-Five years after arriving in Texas, in 1984, the Osaka, Japan Jaycees selected him to represent the United States at its worldwide “Ten Outstanding Young Persons Conference,” held for 10 days in Osaka.
+Five years after arriving in Texas, in 1984, the Osaka, Japan Jaycees selected him to represent the United States at its worldwide "Ten Outstanding Young Persons Conference", held for 10 days in Osaka.
 During the conference, he met with the Crown Prince, Crown Princess, and Prime Minister.
 The Mayor of Osaka presented him with a gold key to the city of Osaka.

 In 1990, Irons was elected to the Conroe Independent School District (CISD) Board of Trustees and later became its president.
 He won reelection and served on the CISD Board for over two decades, before resigning in June 2011.
 At the time he was board president, there were 30,000 students in the district, which had a $145 million budget.

 President Jimmy Carter invited Irons to the White House to discuss youth unemployment.
 He served as a liaison for United States Senator John Glenn of Ohio.
 In 1986, Texas Governor Mark White appointed Irons to the Texas Surplus Property Agency.

-He was a sought-after motivational speaker, a graduate of the Houston FBI Citizens Academy, community board member of Texas Children’s Hospital and Memorial Hermann Hospital.
-He was a national television spokesman for the United Way.
+Irons was a speaker, a graduate of the Houston FBI Citizens Academy, community board member of Texas Children's Hospital and Memorial Hermann Hospital, and a national television spokesman for the United Way.